Baking & Pastry Arts

 Online Baking & Pastry Arts Programs

-In 2018-2019, 211 schools offered a baking and pastry arts program of some type.
+In the 2019-2020 academic year, 202 schools offered some type of baking and pastry arts/baker/pastry chef program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|